Or perhaps you’ve read a news story and wondered about the facts behind it: for example, just how many passport applications are made every month?

 I can further refine my results so that I only see requests which have been successful – that is, where the council have provided the information asked for.

 That narrows the results down quite nicely, and it’s easy for me to see that my question has not been answered before.
 It’s also worth clicking the ‘unresolved requests’ link to check that there isn’t a request awaiting a response.

 3. Compose your request

 Once you’re sure that no-one has made your request before, you can start your own.
-Click on the green button at the top of the page:
+Click on the blue button at the top of the page:

 Type in a one-line summary of your question as the title.
 As you do so, the site will suggest similar requests which have already been made – another means of ensuring that you are not making a duplicate request.